-Fly to Lisbon from your US airport of choice and drive to our hotel in Palmela.
+Fly to Lisbon and drive to our Pousada hotel in Palmela.

-By ferry to the site of Tróia, the largest fishsauce production center known from the Roman world.
-There are some 52 factories here, having around 3000 tanks in which the layers of salt and fish rotted to produce the ubiquitous sauces of the ancient world.
-Afternoon spent exploring Évora, a former Roman municipium, Ebora Liberalitas Iulia, and now a World Heritage Site.
-It still has Roman remains, notably the Temple of Diana, but in the late medieval period it was a favorite haunt of Portuguese monarchs.
+By ferry to the site of Tróia, the largest fish-sauce production centre known from the Roman world.
+There are some 52 factories here in which the layers of salt and fish rotted to produce the ubiquitous sauces of the ancient world.
+We spend the afternoon exploring Évora, a former Roman town, and now a World Heritage Site.
+It still has Roman remains, notably, and in the late Medieval period was a favourite haunt of Portuguese monarchs.

-All day exploring Roman Mérida, a simple Spanish provincial town still dominated by the remains of its Roman past.
+Spend all day exploring Roman Mérida, a simple Spanish provincial town still dominated by the remains of its Roman past.
 It was important throughout the Roman period and beyond.
-The Roman remains are outstanding, including the bridge over the River Guadiana, a large amphitheater, a splendid theater, a fine circus and the ‘Temple of Diana’.
+The Roman remains are outstanding, including the bridge over the River Guadiana, a large amphitheatre, a splendid theatre, a fine circus and the ‘Temple of Diana’.
 The Archaeological Museum has fine displays of objects, including mosaics.